 The health and safety of everyone in our community is of the utmost importance for USQ right now.
 All of the changes we’re making this season in response to the COVID-19 pandemic are based on recommendations from different federal and state public health agencies, as well as other sports organizations and national governing bodies who have already begun to resume in-person activities.
 Having clear guidelines in place to reduce outbreaks is crucial to navigating the next phase of this pandemic, and they must be maintained through the new season.

 - USQ is not hosting fall and spring regional championships this season.
-Official and sanctioned events may not resume until Feburary 1, 2021 at the earliest.
+USQ Cup 14, to be held in April 2021, has also be cancelled.
+Official and sanctioned events may not take place this season.